sitnyon/data-model-port/README.md

 * [Views](sql/04_views.sql)
 * [Rules](sql/05_rules.sql)

 Notes : Grants are deliberately exclued.
-Thinks also to adapt your SRID into tables with geometry.
+Thinks also to adapt your SRID to tables with geometry.

 QGIS